 Misión La Purísima Concepción De María Santísima (Mission of the Immaculate Conception of Most Holy Mary) was founded by Father Presidente Fermin de Lasuén in December 1787 and was the 11th of 21 Franciscan Missions in California.
-Located in Lompoc, California, the Spanish mission today is part of the larger La Purísima Mission State Historic Park, and together with Mission San Francisco de Solano, is one of only two of the Spanish missions in California that is no longer under the control of the Catholic Church.
+Located in Lompoc, California, the Spanish mission today is part of the larger La Purísima Mission State Historic Park.
+Together with Mission San Francisco de Solano, it is one of only two of the Spanish missions in California that is no longer under the control of the Catholic Church.

-The Spanish established Franciscan Catholic missions throughout California during the 18th and early 19th centuries to assist in colonizing the Pacific coast region and to spread their Christian faith to local American Indian tribes.
-The Spanish not only introduced a new religion to the native peoples, they also brought new livestock, fruit, vegetables, farming techniques, and social practices to the area.
+The Spanish established Franciscan Catholic missions throughout California during the 18th and early 19th centuries to colonize the Pacific coast region and spread their Christian faith to local American Indian tribes.
+The Spanish introduced a new religion to the native peoples; they also brought new livestock, fruit, vegetables, farming techniques, and social practices.
 The missions, which were not just churches, but entire settlements, completely changed life in California.

 Father Presidente Fermin de Lasuén founded Misión La Purísima Concepción on December 8, 1787.
 The first friars assigned to La Purísima were Father Vincente Fuster and Father Joseph Arroita.
 The two padres organized the construction of temporary buildings at La Purísima and translated the mass and catechism instruction into the native tongue of the local Chumash Indians.
 Since the mission was more than just a church, construction began on living quarters, workshops, and storage and water systems.
 As the Spanish baptized the Chumash Indians, they taught them skills that enabled the Indians to help in the development of the mission.